How Do I Set Up Circle?

 Unlike extenders (or routers themselves), Circle doesn't talk directly to the devices in your home.
 Rather, Circle works by communicating directly with your router.
 To ensure that Circle is able to secure and maintain a strong connection on your network, place it in the same room as your router within about 5 feet (but not directly on top of the router), and then plug the unit into power.

 Note: During the initial pairing of the Circle device to your Wi-Fi, we recommend not using the Ethernet cable to connect Circle to your router.
+We do recommend plugging your Circle into your router after your families profiles have been created.

 - Begin Setup.